 Note 13 - Coronavirus disease (COVID-19) assessment

 During the first quarter of 2020, COVID-19 spread throughout the world, creating an unprecedented pandemic.
-As a response, the Philippine Government declared a nationwide community quarantine to mitigate the spread of COVID-19.
-The ongoing quarantine measures require alternative work arrangements, travel bans and restrictions, disruptions on supply chains, and uncertainty on the accessibility of liquidity or capital markets.
-The Group has provided concrete and defined guidelines and protocols adhering to all government regulations on this matter which was cascaded to all employees and stakeholders.
+As a response, the Philippines Government declared a nationwide community quarantine to mitigate the spread of COVID-19.